-Please sign the fellowship/attendance pad in your pew and use it as a means to greet one another, especially those visiting with us today.
+Please sign the fellowship/attendance pad in your pew and use it as a means to greet one another, especially those who may be visiting with us today.

-You have been greeted this morning by our October greeters: David Campbell, Sue Hovenstine, and Tom & Cheryl Rice.
-Our acolyte for the month of October is Madison Belles.
+You have been greeted this morning by our January greeters: Tom & Cheryl Rice.
+Much thanks for your service.

 BABY CHANGING STATION

 A baby changing station is available in the bathroom in the back of the church.

 CHILDREN’S CHURCH / NURSERY